 In addition to all these gases, the industry also requires massive amounts of water and energy.
 We expend so much to get food to our tables, and what we don’t eat ends up in landfills.
 Recent reports estimate food waste to represent as much as one third of all food produced (worldwildlife.org)!

-So we consume so many resources to produce our food, and on top of that, we use even more to package, distribute, and ultimate recollect our food items.
-As well as the obvious waste, there’s also a pretty extensive array of chemical waste that was utilized in the growing the food to begin with.
-These agro-chemicals represent a complex chemical soup that enter our soil, water systems, and ultimately ourselves.
+So we consume so many resources to produce our food, and on top of that, we use even more to package, distribute, and ultimately recollect our food items.
+As well as the obvious waste, there’s also a pretty extensive array of chemical waste that was utilized in growing the food to begin with.
+These agrochemicals represent a complex chemical soup that enters our soil, water systems, and ultimately ourselves.

 As If That Wasn’t Bad Enough

 Not only does industrial agriculture contribute poisons to our living systems, but it is also a significant source of deforestation.
 Global deforestation as a result of agriculture is an enormous issue across the planet.
 It’s also especially prominent in the destruction of our rainforests.

 If it sounds nuts, that’s because it is!
 The very plants that can help soak up all our excessive atmospheric carbon, are the very ones being chopped down at terrifying rates.
 The egregious faults of the agriculture industry are both plentiful and incredibly dangerous.
 They clearly threaten our sustainability.

 Things obviously need to change.
 What we eat should not have such a detrimental impact on our environment.
 We are quite literally wiping out our rainforests, depleting our water aquifers, and diminishing the capacity of our soil to absorb carbon.
 We are severely corrupting the very systems that sustain us.

 It has become increasingly evident that industrial agriculture is not the way.
 What we do to the environment, we do to ourselves.
 Nature and the environment are a sophisticated web of interconnecting ecosystems.